 Courses and Curriculum

-The DBA Program encompasses 60 credit hours and takes approximately three years to complete.
+The UF DBA program encompasses 60 credit hours and takes approximately three years to complete.
 The program is a professional, non-resident program with limited visits to campus allowing participants maximum flexibility to complete their studies without having to sacrifice time away from family and their careers.
 Over the course of the three-year program, participants will need to make only one or two trips to campus per term.
 The program consists of the following components:

 - Fall of Year 1: